 “Glories Olivetti | Barcelona, Spain” presents a redevelopment proposal focused on the 22@ innovation district at the geographic center of Barcelona, offering a gateway between this district and the adjacent El Clot community.
 The proposal nods to the design legacy of Olivetti Barcelona, an innovative typewriter manufacturer that was once the city's largest employer.
 Similar to “Port District Interbay: Seattle,” “Glories Olivetti | Barcelona, Spain” would bring a mix of office, residential, retail, and community space to the 10-acre space, with the goal of encouraging activation and engagement from local startup, university, and research communities.

-Learn more about the Plimpton-Poorvu Design Prize and previous winners on the prize's webpage.
+Learn more about the Plimpton-Poorvu Design Prize and previous winners.